Yokesh-19/Career_Compass-Job-Career-Assistant/README.md

-# 🤖 AI Mock Interview App
+# 🤖 AI Resume Analyzer

 This is an AI-powered mock interview application built with **Streamlit**.
 It allows you to get interviewed by an AI for your desired job role using voice input and provides interactive interview sessions.